Kante injury update: Chelsea star suffers injury - Latest news, update

 The Blues face an anxious wait to see if their star central midfielder will be fit for the UEFA Champions League final in 10 days against Manchester City in Porto, but the signs are promising for that.

-This could be a huge blow at a pivotal stage of the season for Chelsea, as he seems likely to miss the final day clash against Aston Villa.
+However, this could be a huge blow at a pivotal stage of the season for Chelsea, as their midfield will be weaker without Kante.

 He has been nursing a hamstring injury in recent months and he was replaced by Mateo Kovacic, who has just returned from injury, in the first half.